 9 Essential Austrian German Words For A Night Out In Vienna

-We break down the best reasons to learn a language before your next trip abroad
+Are you ready to become an even better traveler?
+We break down the best reasons to learn a language before your next vacation.

 Vienna.
 It’s been on your bucket list for a while now.
 With its immaculate architecture, picturesque parks and rich musical tradition, it’s bound to satisfy even the hardest-to-impress tourist (which, in fact, you are).

 After months of planning and saving (and paying down some seriously overdue student loans), you and some friends — we’ll call them Brenda and Brandon Walsh — have finally arrived in the City of Music and Dreams (City of Music for that Mozart guy, City of Dreams for that Freud guy).

 Today, you stood in awe at Schönbrunn Palace, absorbed some culture in the Museumsquartier and marveled at the utility of the Ringsstraße.
 Now that you’ve seen the sights, you and the Walsh twins are ready for a night out on the town.

 Brenda’s dying to go clubbing, Brandon’s looking for something a bit more low key and you’re down for pretty much whatever; despite the group dissonance, you’re all in agreement about one thing: after a touristy kind of day, you’re looking for a more authentic Viennese experience (and no, I don’t mean yodeling, though that could be fun).

 To discover the real Vienna, the Vienna beneath the surface, just do as the

 Romans Viennese do: speak the words and phrases of the locals.